- Elon Jones

 How You Can Prepare...

-Make sure the area under your sinks is clean.
+• Make sure the area under your sinks is clean-ish.
 You can have stuff under there.
-I just need a good view of the plumbing for pictures.
+And I’ll move any messy towels or buckets before I take a picture of the plumbing.

 What’s Not Included in a 4 Point Inspection?